 What Can Landlords Do to Protect Themselves from Rent Arrears?

-While dealing with non-paying tenants can be challenging, landlords can take steps to protect themselves before issues arise.
-Here are several proactive measures landlords can take to minimise the risk of rent arrears.
+While dealing with rent arrears can be challenging, landlords can take proactive steps to protect themselves before issues arise.
+First, let’s understand what arrears means.

 Reference Tenants